seblu/archversion/README.rst

 - a local abs sync;
 - an ad-hoc local cache;
 - nothing.
+You can also use it to update a PKGBUILD to the upstream version.

 It targets Devs and TUs to help them to stay informed of new release of their packages.
 It can also be used by AUR maintainers to track update for their packages.